Sean’s Vinh Guide

 Zuly – It’s a nightclub.

 Feribe Cafe - It’s hidden in a sleepy neighborhood.
-It has a chill vibe, good music and delicious drinks.
-They have an English Breakfast and other foreign food on their menu.
-They stay open until 2 AM.
+It has a chill vibe, good music and a delicious menu.
+They have an English Breakfast, a Club Sandwhich and other foreign food on their menu.
+The kitchen is open daily from 8:00 AM to 11:00 PM.
+They stay open until 2:00 AM.

 Dream Mart - Go to the Seven AM clothes store on Nguyen Van Cu.
 Turn the corner and it’ll be on your right.